ggar46/Eventonica/README.md

 1. Clone the repo ```git clone https://github.com/ggar46/Eventonica/tree/eventonicabranch <NAMENEWDIRECTORY>```
 2. Install NPM packages ```npm install```
 3. Add the database using PostGreSQL.
-    i.
-Inside your server directory create a `.env` file and copy there the values that are in `.envexample` ii.
-Open a terminal window, and go to the psql terminal with the comand `psql` iii.
-Inside the psql prompt create your database eventonica with the command `create database eventonica;` (don't forget the semicolon! iv.
-Go inside the server directory of your project, and run the command `psql -d eventonica -f db.sql` that will create a table `events` with 5 rows inside your db eventonica.
+    1. Inside your server directory create a `.env` file and copy there the values that are in `.envexample`
+    2. Open a terminal window, and go to the psql terminal with the comand `psql`
+    3. Inside the psql prompt create your database eventonica with the command `create database eventonica;` (don't forget the semicolon!
+    4. Go inside the server directory of your project, and run the command `psql -d eventonica -f db.sql` that will create a table `events` with 5 rows inside your db eventonica.

 ## Usage